davidmeadejr/mentalModelAssistant/README.md

 Drawing inspiration from influential thinkers such as Naval Ravikant, Elon Musk, Charlie Munger, and the Farnam Street Project, the Mental Model Assistant is an innovative web-based platform designed to solve intricate problems using well-established mental models.
 These luminaries champion the construction and application of a latticework of mental models as a systematic approach to problem-solving, rationalisation, and establishing truths.

-"You’ve got to have models in your head.
-And you’ve got to array your experience both vicarious and direct on this latticework of models." - Charlie Munger
+***"You’ve got to have models in your head.
+And you’ve got to array your experience both vicarious and direct on this latticework of models." - Charlie Munger***

-Utilising this concept and leveraging chatGPT, the Mental Model Assistant provided useful assistance for problem-solving and rational thinking.
+Utilising this concept and leveraging chatGPT, the Mental Model Assistant provides useful assistance for problem-solving and rational thinking.

 ## Features